subharthihazra/subh-oauth2/README.md

 # Server Side Usage
 In server-side use, we should put `<client-secret>`, store it properly in `ENV` so that it does NOT get exposed in public.
+PKCE should be used for better security, although it has provision to skip.
 Sample `OAuthClient` Setup:
 ```js
 let client = {